Knowledge Hub

 What is the difference between registered and unregistered design rights?

-Unregistered design rights arise automatically provided that a design meets certain criteria.
+Unregistered design rights (URD) arise automatically provided that a design meets certain criteria.
 This automatic intellectual property protection applies to original, non-commonplace designs and protects the design from being copied.
-In the UK this right is only applicable to three-dimensional designs and protects the shape and configuration of products both internally and externally.
+In the UK this right is only applicable to three-dimensional designs, not mere surface decoration, and protects the shape and configuration of products both internally and externally.

 Registered design rights protect the complete appearance of a product including its physical shape, colours, materials, texture and lines.
 They involve a higher level of protection for designers who can register the design with the UK Designs Registry provided that the design is new, not offensive, without use of protected flags and emblems, and that isn’t an invention.
-A two-dimensional design must be registered to be protected.
+A registered design can protect two-dimensional surface decorations.

 To enforce unregistered design rights requires evidence of actual copying, whereas the monopoly that registered design rights has means no evidence of copying is required to constitute infringement.
 By comparison, unregistered design rights also have a shorter life span of up to 15 years in the UK and only 3 years in the EU, whereas the duration of registered design rights gives the owner protection of up to 25 years in the UK and EU, subject to the protecting being renewed every five years.